ahmedsaadpk/SQLVisTerm/README.md

 ### **System Requirements**

 1. **Java 8** must be installed on your machine.
-I havent' tested it on higher versions of Java.
+I haven't tested it on higher versions of Java.
 2. **lib** folder already contains 3 JDBC drivers (SQLite, MariaDB for MySQL, and AWS Redshift).
 If you want to connect to any other database then put the relevant JDBC driver in the lib folder.
 3. **db** folder contains 2 sample SQLite databases (northwind.db and chinook.db)
 4. **app.ini** in the root folder has SQLite connection parameters for northwind database.
 It also has commented-out connection parameters for AWS Redshift and MySQL with dummy values.